quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 1. Define a value of type `Holder Int` as well as a value of type `Holder String`.

+2. Define a function `createHolder :: a -> Holder a`.
+Knowing what you know about partial application, what is the most concise and direct definition you can come up with?

+3. Define a function `foldHolder :: (a -> b) -> Holder a -> b`.
+What is the most natural way to implement this function?

-2. Define a function `mapHolder :: (a -> b) -> Holder a -> Holder b` that applies the passed in function to the value inside the `Holder` and wraps it up again.
+4. Define a function `mapHolder :: (a -> b) -> Holder a -> Holder b` that applies the passed in function to the value inside the `Holder` and wraps it up again.
 After implementing it, try creating different concrete types like `Holder Int` and passing matching arguments to the function you wrote.
 As an example, try passing `length` and a `Holder [Int]` to the function and see what comes out.

-3. Define a function `foldHolder :: (a -> b) -> Holder a -> b`.
-What is the most natural way to implement this function?
+5. Define a function `applyHolder :: Holder (a -> b) -> Holder a -> Holder b`.
+Note how a `Holder` is completely flexible in what it will hold.

+6. Define a function `bindHolder :: (a -> Holder b) -> Holder a -> Holder b`.

-4. Add a constructor to the `Holder` type that has no arguments and is named `NoValue`.
-What can we return in our `mapHolder` function in the case where the `Holder` is `NoValue`?
-Likewise, what do we need to do in order to make `foldHolder` compile again?
+7. Add a constructor to the `Holder` type that has no arguments and is named `NoValue`.
+Modify the type signature of `foldHolder` to be as follows:

+     `foldHolder :: (a -> b) -> b -> Holder a -> b`

+   Why did we need to add a second argument of type `b` here?

+   Don't modify the other functions' type signatures, but rather consider what we can return in this new case for each of them.

 ## Commonly used composite datatypes